Skip to Content

 Where can one find Blue catfish in Mississippi?

-Blue catfish are enormous stream fish, happening in principle channels, feeders, and impoundments of significant waterway frameworks.
-They will more often than not move upstream in the late spring, looking for cooler temperatures, and downstream in the colder time of year to track down hotter water.
+Blue catfish live in streams all over Mississippi.
+They will often move upstream in the late spring, looking for cooler temperatures, and downstream in the winter looking for warmer water.

 Northern Mockingbird